This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 Are we destined to be “stuck” investing in our IRAs and funnel any remaining funds earmarked for investments into taxable brokerage accounts?
-Fortunately, I don’t think so.
+Fortunately, we have other options thanks to the REIT.

 What is an REIT?